 If you’re reading this right now, the internet is probably important to you.
 Especially for folks who live in rural areas, fast and reliable internet access is a vital way to connect to the rest of the world, and yet ironically, rural areas have the least access to broadband and high speed internet.

-Another unfortunate reality of rural areas is that, because of their reliance on cars, fatal traffic collisions occur disproportionately on rural roads at night.
+It’s an unfortunate reality of the automobile era that rural communities are disproportionately affected by fatal traffic collisions.
 Fortunately, traffic fatalities have been decreasing in most parts of the country, but living in a place where car accidents happen less frequently might still be a good consideration for your safety.
+Considering intercity public transit might be a step towards decreasing one’s reliance on cars.
+For a more detailed map of passenger trains in the Northeast, see here.

 In choosing a community to call home, remember that diversity strengthens communities.